tmr08c/tmr08c.github.io/content/blog/2022/12/org-roam-node-from-elfeed-entry/index.md

 > node (see the org-roam-node).
 If the property does not exist, the user will be
 > prompted to fill in the string value.

 If we manually invoke this capture template, we will be prompted to provide a `link` at capture time.
-However, when creating a template form a function, this substition enables us to _pass in_ the `link` for use at creation time.
+However, when creating a template from a function, this substition enables us to _pass in_ the `link` for use at creation time.
 Let's see how to do this now.

 ## A function to create our node